The 17 Best Gambling Books Money Can Buy in 2019

 By John Scarne

-John Scarne (pronounced Scarney) was considered a gambling hero to the time of his death.
-In his era, his prowess was unparalleled - and being the pro that he was, he wrote an excellent treatise on the subject of gambling.
+John Scarne (pronounced 'Scarney') is one of the most famous heroes in the history of gambling - and being the pro that he was, he wrote an excellent book on the subject.

 Beating the Casinos at Their Own Game